What is your best healthy eating plan for weight loss

 Continue with your normal activities.
 Do not feel that you have to add to your exercise routine this week.
 This is not a race to see how much you can change in the shortest amount of time.

-Losing weight over the year can have a significate benefit for you.
+Losing weight over the year can have a significant benefit for you.

 Have you always had a negative attitude about losing weight?
+You know you should lose weight, but you haven’t convinced your inner self?
 You started off great but soon lost interest?

 Successful weight loss and maintaining that loss.

 This will not happen overnight.
 You will forget on occasion.
 However, with a plan, you can adjust.
 And get going again.